-The X-rays will be reported on by a Radiologist after your examination.
-The results will be sent to the Clinician who referred you for this examination.
-During your examination the Radiographer will advise you on how you will receive these results.
+The X-rays will be reported on after your examination.
+The results will be sent to the clinician who referred you for this examination which they will discuss with your at your next appointment with them.
+If you do not yet have a follow-up appointment, your clinician will be in contact with you once they have received your examination results.

 Unfortunately, you will not receive any results on the day of your examination.